WWILD Disability Training Program – Victims of Crime

 Easy read page – ‘What do if someone hurts you page’

-Referrals can be made by anyone – the person, a family member, worker or supporter.
-Please ring WWILD talk to a WWILD worker who will take the referral, which is talked about at our team meeting.
-The worker will contact the person to talk about what happens next.
+Referrals can be made by anyone – the client, a family member, support worker or supporter.
+Any WWILD staff member can take a referral.
+Referrals are talked about at the weekly team meeting.
+The intake worker will contact the person to talk about what happens next.

 Disability Royal Commission Project – Counselling and Case management support